HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md

 - Entitlement validation: The License Manager periodically validates the active DX entitlement by communicating with MHS.
 Entitlements are typically valid for 12 months, with a 28-day grace period before expiration.
 During this grace period, reminder messages are logged within the container to prompt timely renewal.

 - User session reporting: The License Manager regularly transmits user session data to MHS.
-This reporting allows both customers and HCL to monitor license consumption and ensure usage remains within the bounds of the assigned  entitlement tier purchased.
+This reporting allows HCL to monitor license consumption and ensure usage remains within the bounds of the assigned entitlement tier purchased.

 ### Creating an MHS deployment instance